nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 trainer.save_model("finetuned-roberta-diffusion")
 ```

-The custom `diffusion_collator` function (see code in repo) is doing the heavy lifting:
+The custom `diffusion_collator` function (see code in repo) is doing the heavy lifting.
-1. Currently we have 10 diffusion steps, so we randomly sample a percentage $p$ out of `mask_probs` (1.0, 0.9, 0.9, ..., 0.1) and mask that percent of the tokens each batch.
+Currently we have 10 diffusion steps, so we randomly sample a percentage $p$ out of `mask_probs` (1.0, 0.9, 0.9, ..., 0.1) and mask that percent of the tokens each batch.

-2. Diffusion models generate text in chunks of a fixed size.
+Diffusion models generate text in chunks of a fixed size.
 I chose 256 mainly since 512, what RoBERTa normally uses, was too long to fit into a visualization.
-3. To be able to condition the generation on a "prompt", we currently never mask the first 16 tokens.
+To be able to condition the generation on a "prompt", we currently never mask the first 16 tokens.
 That means that during training, each step will always have the first 16 tokens as context for generation.

 Here is an example output generation of the fine-tuned model with the first line as the prompt:

 ```
-Following their victory in the French and Indian War, Britain began to assert greater ...
+Following their victory in the French and Indian War, Britain began to assert greater...

-... dominion over Europe beginning about the early 19th.
+...dominion over Europe beginning about the early 19th.
 There conflict took place on the island, between British and Irish Ireland.
 British officials administered British Ireland, a Celtic empire under the control of the Irish nationalist authorities, defined as a dominion of Britain.
 As the newly Fortic